-Prerequisites: Art III Honors and Instructor and Scheduling Committee Approval problem-solving skills through the completion of artistic problems with built-in constraints.
+The objective of this course is to develop a more refined sense of composition and design and to develop creativity and problem-solving skills through the completion of artistic problems with built-in constraints.
 Collaborative, large-scale projects as well as individually directed projects will be assigned.